 Benchmark Results

-These figures come from community testing on the M4 base chip (10-core GPU) with Ollama via GGUF format, confirmed across r/LocalLLaMA and like2byte.com:
+These figures are estimates for the M4 base chip (10-core GPU) with Ollama via GGUF format, scaled from community reports across r/LocalLLaMA and like2byte.com:

-The big unlock at 24GB is the 14B class.
+The big unlock at 24GB is breathing room.
 On 16GB, a 14B model runs but leaves almost no headroom.
 On 24GB, you load a 14B model and still have 10GB free for context, macOS, and a second small model kept warm.

 The Top Picks

-The 24GB tier exists to run this class of model comfortably.
+The 24GB tier still earns its keep with this class of model.
 Qwen3 14B at Q4_K_M loads in ~9.5GB and leaves 10GB free.
-Its hybrid thinking mode handles multi-step reasoning without a separate reasoning model, and output quality clearly beats the 8B on nuanced work.
+Its hybrid thinking mode handles multi-step reasoning without a separate reasoning model, and its output style differs enough from Qwen3.5 9B that many keep both.

 ollama run qwen3:14b

 At 12-16 tok/s it is fast enough for deliberate writing, analysis, and coding.
-On the Mini's active cooling, you can run it for hours without a speed drop — the single biggest reason to pick the Mini over the Air at this tier.
+On the Mini's cooling, you can run it for hours without a speed drop, the single biggest reason to pick the Mini over the Air at this tier.

 ollama run qwen3:8b